arvinatwork/ansible-workspace-template/README.md

-# ansible-workspace-template
+# Ansible Workspace Template for Linux, Mac and Windows
-Ansible Workspace Template for Linux, Mac and Windows
+Starter template for Linux, Mac and Windows management using Ansible playbooks

 # Setup